New FCA Settlement: A Tennessee Link & a Warning for Government Contractors & DBEs at the Intersection of Healthcare & Procurement Fraud

 Beyond that, the underlying facts preach caution to small businesses working with the government and with larger contractors dealing with the government.
 The whistleblowers alleged that MiMedx had a long-standing relationship with AvKARE, Inc., a service-disabled veteran business enterprise (SDVBE) in Pulaski, Tennessee.
 Allegedly, the companies had an agreement through which AvKARE distributed MiMedx products to the VA before MiMedx secured its own government contract.
 The whistleblowers questioned whether AvKARE did any work under this arrangement, or operated merely as a cover entity.
 The whistleblowers also acknowledged not knowing whether AvKARE was “complicit in MiMedx’s fraud or whether AvKARE relied on MiMedx to provide it with truthful, accurate and complete pricing information . . . .”

 In February, I wrote about FCA and compliance issues concerning S/M/W/SDV Businesses Enterprises.
 The MiMedx settlement is another example of these risks.
-While AvKARE was not included in the settlement, it may have incurred significant costs during DOJ’s investigation.
-Regardless of what AvKARE knew about MiMedx’s pricing practices, its inclusion in the qui tam complaint shows how important it is for small businesses to engage counsel to protect their interests vis-à-vis the government and larger contractors with whom they do business.
+While AvKARE was not included in the settlement, it may have incurred significant costs during government’s investigation.
+Regardless of what AvKARE knew about MiMedx’s pricing practices, its inclusion in the qui tam complaint shows how important it is for small businesses to engage an experienced government procurement fraud and investigations attorney to protect their interests vis-à-vis the government and larger contractors with whom they do business.

 United States ex rel.
 Kruchoski et al. v.
 MiMedx Group, Inc., No. 17-sc-0187 (D. Minn.), Dkt.
 2, at ¶¶ 56-59.